filamentphp/filament/packages/infolists/docs/05-actions.md

 ## Overview

 Filament's infolists can use [Actions](../actions).
 They are buttons that can be added to any infolist component.
-Also, you can [render anonymous sets of actions](#adding-anonymous-actions-to-an-infolist-without-attaching-them-to-a-component) on their own, that are not attached to a particular infolist component.
+Also, you can [render independent sets of actions](#adding-independent-actions-to-an-infolist-without-attaching-them-to-a-component) on their own, that are not attached to a particular infolist component.

 ## Defining a infolist component action